-Make this easy crochet throw blanket today with this free beginner friendly pattern!
-With it’s simple crochet stitches you will have a afghan made in no time at all!
+Make an easy crochet throw blanket today with this free beginner friendly pattern!
+The whole crochet pattern uses simple crochet stitches which means you’ll have a afghan made in no time at all!

 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.